CALIFORNIA HIGHWAY PATROL

 LIDAR:

-Since early 2006, CHP has purchased approximately 300 "Lidar" laser speed guns, a handheld device which uses a laser beam to gauge speed as opposed to the traditional Stalker radar shown above.
+By 2009 CHP had purchased 800 "Lidar" laser speed guns, a handheld device which uses a laser beam to gauge speed as opposed to the traditional Stalker radar shown above.
 These are used in certain areas only and are in supplement to the standard radar units, not as a replacement for them, although it is anticipated that eventually they may replace the traditional radar equipment.
 One perceived advantage of the Lidar equipment is that it is more accurate and harder, if not impossible, to detect.

 SPECIAL EXTRA RADIOS: